Faulty Boeing sensor reading preceded 2019 737 Max crash: Ethiopia

 The U.S. House Transportation Committee on Friday faulted the country's Federal Aviation Administration's (FAA) approval of the plane and Boeing's design failures, saying the 737 MAX flights were "doomed."

-There was no immediate comment from Boeing or U.S. authorities on Monday's interim report release.
+There was no immediate comment from U.S. aviation authorities and no clear indication from Ethiopia when the final report might be released.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-(Reporting by Katharine Houreld; Additional reporting by David Shepardson in Washington; Editing by Andrew Cawthorne)
+(Writing by Katharine Houreld; Additional reporting by Katharine Houreld in Nairobi, David Shepardson in Washington and Tim Hepher in Paris; Editing by Andrew Cawthorne)